KSV Hessen Kassel: Supporters

-Block 30 at a home KSV match in 2012 vs Eversberg in the Regionalliga.
+Block 30 at a home KSV match in 2012 vs Elversberg in the Regionalliga.

 KSV Hessen Kassel has a number of organised and un-organised fan groups, ultras and blocks.
 Most notably, Block 30, Huddich Bande Ultras and Block 36.

 Named after the block affiliated members meet and watch KSV in the Auestadion, Block 30 is organised and represents an array of different kinds of fans.
 Its purpose is to support KSV Hessen Kassel, promote German football supporter culture and connect with other supporter groups in Germany on important regional football issues.
 In March 2019 it joined with twelve other clubs ranging from 3.Liga (III) to Oberliga (V) level to establish a working group to determine a unified position and list of recommendations to take to the DFB on proposed reforms to the regional football structure in Germany.

-Block 36 is not organised and consists of fans both affiliated with organised fan groups and not.
-Block 36 looks to ensure KSV Hessen Kassel is run openly and transparently with a culture of appreciation and respect.
-Block 36's stated value is honest regional football with the aspiration of seeing KSV getting back to a professional football level in Germany.
+Block 36 is a group of KSV Hessen Kassel fans and the group is not a formal organization hence it includes both members of established fan clubs and independent fans.
+The club is managed with transparency and a focus on mutual respect.
+The group's goal is for KSV Hessen Kassel to return to a professional league level in Germany while maintaining its identity as a regional football club.

 Since 2008 there has been an unofficial friendship formed between Kassel's Block 30 and Huddich Bande Ultras and Holstein Kiel’s supporter group Block 501.
 In 2018, to celebrate ten years of friendship, the two sets of fans combined and attended one KSV Hessen Kassel match and one Holstein Kiel match together.
 They dubbed the weekend the brothers for life celebration.